fireblocks/btc_tx_validation/docs/README.md

     return output_buffer
 ```

 In addition, we'll need 2 more functions:
-A hashing function - this function will apply double SHA256 algorithm as required in Bitcoin.\
++ Hashing function - this function will apply double SHA256 algorithm as required in Bitcoin
-A reversing function that will returned the reversed bytes (Bitcoin uses little endian system).
++ Reversing function that will returned the reversed bytes (Bitcoin uses little endian system)
 ```python
 import hashlib